datacarpentry/rr-organization1/02-programmatic-modification-exercises.md

 ## Activity 02 - Checking and Cleaning Data

-Please download the Excel file called `oceania_broken.xlsx` and open it.
+Please download the Excel file called `oceania_uk.xlsx` and open it.

 Depending on what type of science you do, data may come from instruments, online databases, or transcribed from field or lab notebooks into spreadsheets.
 Thinking about how to format you data in those spreadsheets to ensure that it is *machine readable* (that is, easily parseable by an algorithm or script) and *well documented for humans* is important.